 - Advice about any debt to energy companies.

 - Advice about water billing, such as the benefits of having a water meter, Water Sure, and Thames Water Smarter Home Visits.

 - Information about other local, regional and national schemes and initiatives which may be of interest to you, and with your consent making a referral on your behalf.

 You do not have to take up all the support offered during a Home Visit.

-There is no charge for the Home Visit, or any of the energy and water saving or the carbon monoxide detectors.
+There is no charge for the Home Visit, or fitting any of the measures.

 Croydon Council has commissioned Groundwork London for 700 Home Visits, through its Green Doctors Service.
 Groundwork London has been providing support to households at risk of fuel poverty in London for the past ten years.
 In that time they have delivered over 30,000 home visits

 A Home Visits usually lasts 1.5 to 2 hours.
 They will be allocated to households on a first come first served basis.

 To be eligible for a Home Visit you must: